shamsashrafkhan/Tableau_E-Commerce_Profit_Report_2024/README.md

 Description: This project is done on Tableau Desktop 2019.3.0 (20193.19.0821.2225) 64-bit.

-Note: All the CSV files contain dummy data.
+Note: All the CSV and TWB files contain dummy data.